Configure user permissions

 The second step of creating a policy for the user

-After the policy is applied, the user is able to see only the HDFS service at the Services subsection of the ADH Prod cluster.
-The user also has the service administrator permissions for the HDFS service.
+After the policy is applied, user is able to see only the HDFS service on the Services tab of the ADH Prod cluster page. user also has the service administrator permissions for the HDFS service.

 The ADCM administrator is able to view all services of the ADH Prod cluster.

-Services subsection as seen by the ADCM administrator
+The Services tab as seen by the ADCM administrator

 Configure read-only permissions